PhpGt/Database/README.md

 Encloses your application's database scripts within a simple and standardised interface, separating database access from your page logic.

+The first parameter to any database functions is always the query name, which represents a query file on disk.

 ***

 <a href="https://circleci.com/gh/PhpGt/Database" target="_blank">